deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Oh, fuck yeah,” Julian nodded.
 It had been the most delicious thing he’d ever eaten.
 “I ate a whole sack.”

 “Fuckin’...lemonade,” Dog said.
 “And coffee. *Steak*.
 And… It’s like, shit, the boss lady here, Adele Park?
 She called me up to her office as soon as she fuckin’ *had* an office and...**shit**.
 All the things you don’t know you missed until somebody gives ‘em to ya.”
 He sighed and sat back, looking up at the ceiling with an expression of faraway ecstacy.
-“General Tso’s chicken, football, *porn!*”
+“General Tso’s chicken, football, *porn!”*

 Xiù giggled, and Dog flinched and cleared his throat.
 “Uh...Sorry.
 Forget I said that...”